Prashna Shakya

 Prashna Shakya is a Nepali pop singer.
 In 2003, Hits FM awarded her Best Pop Performance Female.

 Early life and education

 Prashna Shakya was born in Dharan, Nepal.
 Her parents are Sumitra and Binod Shakya.
 She has a sister and brother.
 When she was a teenager, her parents wanted her to pursue sports in school.
 Shakya preferred music and performed at school and began taking music lessons, including studying under Dibya Khaling.
 She participated in a singing contest by Radio Nepal and was named a finalist.

 Career

 Shakya released her first album, Hi!
 Hello, in 1997.
 Her second album, Aaawaz, was released in 2003.
 She was awarded the title "Best Pop Performance Female" by Hits FM.

+In 2015, Shakya released the song Mutu.
 Shakya, alongside Sumit Kadka, performed the theme song for the 2016 National Games of Nepal.
 In 2017, Shakya performed on behalf of the Embassy of Nepal, alongside Anand Karki, at the Pakistan National Council of Arts.